Davidnet/gemma_earth/README.md

 The EarthDial Dataset bridges this gap with **11M+ multimodal instruction-tuning pairs** across RGB, SAR, and multispectral imagery, enabling conversational EO systems for classification, detection, captioning, and reasoning.

-This project fine-tunes Gemma 3 4B IT for **scene classification**, using an EarthDial subset derived from the FAIR1M benchmark.
-FAIR1M is a large-scale, high-resolution remote sensing dataset designed for fine-grained object recognition, featuring diverse scenes with complex spatial patterns, scale variation, and object orientations.
+This project fine-tunes Gemma 3 4B IT for **scene classification**, using an EarthDial subset derived from [BigEarthNet](https://bigearth.net/), a large-scale Sentinel benchmark archive containing multi-label land-use and land-cover classification samples from Sentinel-1 and Sentinel-2 imagery across diverse European landscapes.

 Using **LoRA fine-tuning** with JAX/Flax and Tunix, the model learns to accurately interpret land-cover patterns and classify satellite imagery across diverse EO scenarios.